-The VPN Service "Hide-My-Ass VPN"Is certainly known to many readers.
-I have known the service since 2008 and I have to say it was always an attractive website and many promises made there.
-The software was relatively understandable and the choice of VPN Servers worldwide has expanded massively, especially in the last two years.
+The VPN Service “Hide-My-Ass VPN”Is certainly known to many readers.
+I've known the service since 2008 and I have to say it was always an appealing website and many promises were made there.
+The software was relatively understandable and the choices VPN Servers worldwide has expanded massively, especially in the last two years.
 There was a peak about a year ago VPNServers in 210 countries, however, there were only 193 recognized states worldwide.
 In short, a reason to take a closer look.

-Found posts like this one: HideMyAss "Sells" Lulzec member to police make the rounds on the Internet and there are plenty of examples that HMA deals with the data of customers rather than goods there are many.
-Self-Privacy Activists have been reported to authorities and cooperation with the NSA and GHCQ may be considered evidential.
+Found posts like this one: HideMyAss “Sells” Lulzec members to the police are making the rounds on the Internet and there are plenty of examples that HMA treats customers' data rather than goods.
+Even privacy activists have been reported to the authorities and collaboration with the NSA and GHCQ can be assumed to be proven.

 Of course, one can now explain that the persons delivered were always also hackers, so they were up to no good.
 But this does not justify that one hundred thousand other users of the service are also being monitored.
 And there were also data transfers to authorities only because of low copyright infringements.
 As long as it serves US or corporate interests, is it OK to override the privacy of hundreds of thousands?
-So from my point of view this is for a service of even "anonymity" speaks impossible.
-Ethical as well as moral one should therefore provide for education.
+So from my point of view this is impossible for a service that speaks of “anonymity”.
+Ethically as well as morally one should therefore provide clarification.

 Clear, HideMyAss or rather the operator company Privax Ltd. formerly in the US and now with UK corporate headquarters are committed to local laws.

 Update: The company has now been resold to AVIRA, a company also based in the US and Germany.
 According to my contacts, company integration has already left far-reaching traces and many long-standing employees are looking for a new job.